Is Ted Farnsworth A Scam Artist?

 I don’t know Farnsworth personally, nor do I know his character.
 From what I’ve seen and looked into, I wouldn’t go as far as to say that Farnsworth is a scam artist.

 Having said that, I don’t think that Farnsworth is exactly working on the right side of the law.
-You shouldn’t need to get sued that many times, nor have the IRS coming after you.
+You shouldn’t need to get sued that many times, nor have the IRS come after you.

-Ted Farnsworth is guy who has had past business venture failures, along with a long history of legal issues and actions against him personally, and his businesses.
-Because of this, I personally would have as little dealings with Farnsworth as I could.
+Ted Farnsworth is a guy who has had past business venture failures, along with a long history of legal issues and actions against him personally, and his businesses.
+Because of this, I would have as little dealings with Farnsworth as I could.

 Leave a Comment